99x-incubator/azure_pr_review_agent_azure_func/README.md

 ### 4. Configure Application Settings ⚙️

-In the Azure Portal, navigate to your Function App > Configuration and add the following application settings:
+In the Azure Portal, navigate to your Function App > Settings > Environment variables and add the following application settings:

 | Environmental Variable Name | Description |
 |-------------|-------------|